scienceai/mesh-tree/README.md

 ### getCommonAncestorsForDescUIs(desc_ui_arr)

-Returns descriptor records UI of closest common ancestors of two or more descriptor record UIs (if a descriptor exists in more than one place on the tree, there will be more than one common ancestor).
+Takes as argument an array of descriptor record UIs and returns descriptor records UI of closest common ancestors of two or more descriptor record UIs (if a descriptor exists in more than one branch on the tree, there may be more than one common ancestor).

 Example: `D012345 (RNA, Transfer, Amino Acid-Specific), D000926 (Anticodon)` returns `D012343 (RNA, Transfer)`